 Chapter 20 – Don’t mention the war

-I’d never met a German before so my perception of them was typical of our generation indoctrinated by war films and winning the 1966 World Cup at Wembley.
+I’d never met a German before, so my perception of them was typical of our generation indoctrinated by war films and winning the 1966 World Cup at Wembley.
 I was therefore intrigued to learn what made them tick.
-Our first Club 18-30 German group had just checked in and from what I could see from the bar there were more girls than boys.
+Our first Club 18-30 German group had just checked in and from what I could see from the bar, there were more girls than boys.

-My opening conversation was with a huge, muscular blond guy who approached the bar not long after they had arrived.
+My opening conversation was with a huge, muscular blond guy, who approached the bar not long after they had arrived.

 “I am Hans,” he said in good English but with a thick accent.
 “Ze girls haf sent me to ask about good Spanish bars and restaurants.
 Can you help me?”